Piecewise rational rotation-minimizing motions via data stream interpolation: Analysis of RRMF quintics of class I

 \subsubsection{Proof of Proposition~\ref{pr2}}

 In order to decide whether some configuration of the different $\mathbf h_i$ or of their spherical counterparts $\mathbf s_i$ corresponds to an RRMF quintic, we must construct $\mathcal A_0$, $\mathcal A_1$, $\mathcal A_2$ so that \eqref{rrmfstar} and \eqref{control_point_rrmf} are satisfied.
-Consider the three spherical points $\s_0$, $\s_4$ and $\s_2\in \BC(\s_0,\s_4)$ of the statement of Proposition \ref{pr2} and any corresponding hodograph control points Applying Lemma \ref{lemma} to the first case of \eqref{3cases}, any corresponding $\mathbf h_2$ must be of the form
+Consider three spherical points $\s_0$, $\s_4$ and $\s_2\in \BC(\s_0,\s_4)$ \ls{from} Proposition \ref{pr2} and any corresponding hodograph control points Applying Lemma \ref{lemma} to the first case of \eqref{3cases}, any corresponding $\mathbf h_2$ must be of the form

 where $\gamma$ is the angle between $\mathbf h_0$ and $\mathbf h_4$.
 Only for one specific choice $\varphi_2=\hat \varphi_2$ this point will be a positive multiple of $\s_2$ so that

 and the point $\mathbf h_2=\vert\mathbf h_2\vert\,\s_2$ is uniquely determined.
 Once the preimage degree of freedom is fixed (see Remark \ref{fibres}), the quaternion coefficients can be determined.
 The remaining preimage coefficient $\mathcal A_1$ must satisfy \eqref{rrmfstar} and the solutions to this problem, see \eqref{sqrt_quaternion}, form the one parameter system